What is exophthalmos or proptosis?

 In severe cases of exophthalmos, secondary exposure keratopathy and increased dryness are common due to incomplete eyelid closure.
 As a result, conjunctival injection increases.

-The presence of inflammation, infection, a rapidly increasing tumor, or compromised cornea give rise to pain in bulging eyes.
+The presence of inflammation, infection, a rapidly increasing tumor, or compromised cornea gives rise to pain in bulging eyes.

 - Double vision